runvnc/pubsub/README.md

 The most compatible convention is to specify names as paths using `/`, but this is not a requirement.
 Names can be anything as long as they don't contain spaces.
-Other than no spaces, aplications may create their own conventions for names.
+Other than UTF-8 and no spaces, applications may create their own conventions for names.
+Names are not required to begin with or contain `/`.

+Note the space after the length and before the data starts in `pub`.

 For many applications with limited networks the above will be adequate.